 The Alkazi Foundation for the Arts (AFA) is a Registered Charitable Trust in New Delhi (India), dedicated to the preservation and study of the cultural history of India.
-Ebrahim Alkazi, the Foundation’s Chairman and Director, has amassed a private collection of 19th- century photographs known as The Alkazi Collection of Photography (ACP).
-The Alkazi Collection of Photography is housed in the AFA, which carries out research on this extensive holding in preparation for a continuing series of scholarly publications and exhibitions.
+Ebrahim Alkazi, the Foundation’s Chairman and Director, has amassed a private collection of 19th- century photographs, the Alkazi Collection of Photography (ACP) as well as materials relating to post-Independence theatre in India , the Alkazi Theatre Archives (ATA).
+Both the collections are housed at the AFA, which carries out research on these extensive holdings in preparation for a continuing series of scholarly publications and exhibitions.

 He has received several awards, including the Sangeet Natak Akademi Award for Direction (1962) and three Padma awards: the Padma Shri (1966), for distinguished service; the Padma Bhushan (1991), for distinguished service of high order; and the Padma Vibhushan (2010), for exceptional and distinguished service and his contribution to the Indian arts.

 The AFA is located in Greater Kailash-II, New Delhi.
 Built on three levels, the Foundation is dedicated to the preservation of its vast collection of photographic prints in order to serve the purpose of scholarship and research.

 The process of archiving the ACP was initiated in 1995.
 The Foundation lays a strong emphasis on the proper preservation and archiving of its material, keeping in mind the historical importance and potential future value of the documents.